MichaIng/DietPi/README.md

 #DietPi's easy to use, optional Installation Choices for popular software:
 DietPi comes with popular optional install choices.
 All of which are pre-configured and "ready to run" with all the optimizations and configurations done for you.
-All Pi models are supported.
-Unique software configs/tweaks have been made for each of them and will automatically be applied during setup.
 This ensures you get the maximum performance from your Pi and the software you choose to install.

-If you want to turn your Pi into a dedicated Bittorrent server, or if your lucky enough to have a Pi2, a Desktop that runs a lightweight version of Raspbian LXDE with Kodi/Xbmc and a webserver ontop, DietPi will do that all for you!
 As DietPi is built on Raspbian and with its various install choices, you wont be restricted to using a specific image release for one task.
 Only the software you select will be installed with none of the bloatware found on the official Raspbian image.
 - LXDE (Lightweight Desktop, without the bloatware found in Raspbian)